-- Protection: While this solicitation invites proposals for the implementation of a watershed plan for a waterbody that is included on the most recent 303(d) list or has an approved TMDL, consideration will be awarded to any project that has a protection focus for high quality or threatened waters in the absence of or in addition to a known impairment. - Provisional Water Classification: Consideration will be given to any project with a provisional water classification of Outstanding Resource Water, Trout Water, or Shellfish Area.
-Applicants can determine if their watershed has a provisional water classification by using the provisional water classification layer in the SC Watershed Atlas and should be sure to include this information in their proposal. - Climate Change: Consideration will be given to projects that include acknowledgements of climate change adaptations in both pollutant concerns and proposed BMPs. - Environmental Justice: Consideration will be given to projects that acknowledge environmental justice issues in their watershed and make efforts to address disparities. - Additional Funding Sources: Consideration will be given to projects with other sources of funding above and beyond the required 40% match amount, and those with other federal sources which cannot be included in the match (See Sections 1.8 and 1.10).
+- Protection: Consideration will be awarded to any project that has a protection focus for high quality or threatened waters in the absence of or in addition to a known impairment. - Provisional Water Classification: Consideration will be given to any project with a provisional water classification of Outstanding Resource Water, Trout Water, or Shellfish Area.
+Applicants can determine if their watershed has a provisional water classification by using the provisional water classification layer in the SC Watershed Atlas and should be sure to include this information in their proposal. - Climate Change: Consideration will be given to projects that include acknowledgements of climate change adaptations in pollutant concerns, proposed BMPs, and maintenance plans. - Environmental Justice: Consideration will be given to projects that acknowledge environmental justice issues in their watershed and make efforts to address disparities. - Additional Funding Sources: Consideration will be given to projects with other sources of funding above and beyond the required 40% match amount, and those with other federal sources which cannot be included in the match (See Sections 1.8 and 1.10).